-Poppy is a 5 year old white and fawn/brindle female born on May 9, 2017.
+Poppy is a 6 year old white and fawn/brindle female born on January 4, 2016.
 She is an AKC registered greyhound and was surrendered to GALT by her owner.
-Poppy is small dog and cat tolerant.
+Poppy is not cat tolerant but is okay with small dogs.

 Poppy is a beautiful 5-year-old AKC greyhound.
 She was bred for show instead of racing and is she ever the beauty queen!
 Poppy enjoys walks, meals, car rides, meals, her daily training routine, meals; did I mention she loves to eat?